Iron +

 Alfalfa supports detoxification, liver function, and has been shown to help regulate hemoglobin levels, especially when used in herbal blends (International Journal of Ayurveda Research, 2010).

-Why It Helps: Supports iron metabolism and contains key compounds like thymoquinone that protect red blood cells.
+Helps iron metabolism and thymoquinone that protect red blood cells.

 Science Says:

-A 2011 study showed black seed significantly improved hemoglobin and red blood cell production in rats with iron-deficiency anemia (Journal of Ethnopharmacology).
+Black seed significantly improved hemoglobin and red blood cell production in rats with iron-deficiency anemia (Journal of Ethnopharmacology 2011).

 Science Says: